 Aquatic Invasive Species

 A concern we must all address is the spread of harmful aquatic invasive species (AIS).
 These are non-native species that can harm native aquatic ecosystems as well as negatively impact visitor use and enjoyment of park waterways.
 AIS such as lake trout have been extremely detrimental to native bull trout populations, replacing them as the top aquatic predator in the many of the large lakes on the west side of Glacier.
 AIS can come in many other forms including other animals such as zebra and quagga mussels, plants such as Eurasian watermilfoil, or pathogens such as whirling disease.
 These species can hitch a ride on boats, trailers, and float tubes, as well as on waders and wading boots.
 AIS have devastating impacts on native aquatic ecosystems.

 Please thoroughly clean, drain, and dry all of your boating, wading, and fishing equipment before coming to the park.
 A free launch permit is required to launch all motorized/trailered boats in Glacier National Park.
 In order to qualify for the permit, all such boats must be inspected for AIS by NPS staff.
 Hand-propelled watercraft such as rafts, kayaks, and canoes need a self-certification form (available at ranger stations, visitor centers, backcountry permit offices, and at many boat launches).
 The signed form should be kept on the boaters person or in the vessel.
 The free launch permits are available during normal business hours at backcountry permit stations, visitor centers, and the park headquarters.
-Dates and times of operation for permit stations and visitor centers can be found in the Waterton-Glacier Guide.
+Dates and times of operation for permit stations and visitor centers can be found in the Glacier Visitor Guide.

 Native fish such as bull and westslope cutthroat trout can be identified from other species in a number of ways:

 Cutthroat trout have a characteristic red 'slash' under their lower jaw.